 You don’t need to go out to have an awesome date night.
 And bonus: Staying in means saving money on a sitter and not being stressed about having a stranger watch your child.
 Keep the spark alive with these eight ideas for fun date nights you can have right at home.

 Chances are, you two have couple friends who are in the same boat.
 You know, the boat that contains a baby and prevents you from leaving the house except out of necessity?
 The bad news is, it’s sometimes a struggle to get together.
 The good news?
 You don’t have to suffer alone!
 Schedule a Facetime double date, setting a time for some shared screen time to commiserate and laugh together.
 Each couple can prepare their own meals at home, uncork a bottle of their favorite beverage, and share an hour or two together in conversation.
 Of course it’s not as great as seeing your friends in person, but it’s the next best thing and it can be done in sweatpants.

 2. Date in a Box

 There are several “date in a box” subscription products on the market right now, including DateBox, a curated box of goodies that provides a unique date experience right in the comfort of your own home.
-Simply go on to the company’s website, fill in your likes and dislikes and a little about your couple personality, and then wait for the magic to arrive.
+On the company’s website, you fill in your likes and dislikes and a little about your couple personality, and then just wait for the magic to arrive.
 Packed neatly in a box that ships right to your door, Datebox is the ideal way to try new date ideas without ever leaving the house (which is perfect when your little ones are sleeping and you can’t go anywhere).
 An example DateBox might include an “indoor camping adventure,” complete with a s’mores kit, a pour-your-own-pine-scented candle making set, a deck of cards with game suggestions, and even a playlist suited for romance in the great outdoors.

 photo: Soroush Karimi via Unsplash